Seeed-Studio/Seeed_Python_MachineLearning/examples/armnn/face_age-gender/README.md

 The application takes a model and video file or camera feed as input, runs inference on each frame, and draws bounding boxes around detected faces and age/gender labels overlaid.

-## Human face age/gender recognitionfrom Video File
+## Human face age/gender recognition from Video File
 Human face age/gender recognition demo that takes a video file, runs inference on each frame producing bounding boxes and labels around detected faces, and saves the processed video.